arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 ## Export and Import Conda Environment
 Exporting and importing Conda environments allows users to capture and reproduce the exact set of dependencies for a project.
 With Conda, a popular package and environment management system, users can export an environment, including all installed packages, into a YAML file.
 This file can then be shared or version-controlled.
 Importing the environment from the YAML file on another system ensures consistent dependencies, making it easier to recreate the development or execution environment.

+!!! tips

+    When installing Python packages via Conda, ensure that you perform the installation on the compute node rather than the login node.
+The CPU and memory resources on login nodes are limited, and installing Python packages on the login node can be time-consuming.
+To avoid this, initiate an [tnteractive session with compute node](slurm.md#interactive-session-on-a-compute-node)

 ### Export Conda Environment
 To export a conda environment to a new directory or a different machine, you need to activate the environment first which you intend to export.
 Please see [Conda environment](#activate-and-deactivate-conda-environment) on how to activate the environment.
 Once your environment is activated, you can export it to a YAML file:
 ```console